 It was a great relief when I could see that the river had ample water for making my soup and filling my flask; all that was lacking was shade from the sun.
 My continuing way westwards was no longer easy, as the green track was disused and overgrown, making it necessary to pick a way through rough grass and rushes next to it.
 It was in fact the same bridleway that I had given up trying to follow in the opposite direction thirty years previously!
 (See Day 2, https://snowdoniabackpacking.wordpress.com/1987-northern-arenigs-from-carrog/ ) My aim now was to reach a point where a gate crosses the little east-to-west Llanuwchllyn to Trawsfynydd road, the road that I had gone to such pains in the planning stage to avoid walking on.
 Such was the poor state of the bridleway that I lost it completely and completed this section by descending rough grass hillsides.

 Here I turned south-westwards to climb over Moel Oernant.
 The number of rises and dips made taking a straight course difficult, while the pathless rough grass was tiring to walk on, but after going some distance I spotted parallel lines where it had been flattened by a quad bike.
 Although these tracks seemed to be going nowhere in particular, they eventually took me past an unnamed lake I had hoped to see and they stopped quite close to the 503m (1,650ft) summit.
-This had not been on my itinerary but I now continued up to its old trig point, from where I was able to gaze across to Llyn Trawsfynydd and the Rhinog mountains where I had walked eight months ago.
+This had not been on my itinerary but having got this close it would be silly not to visit the top, so I continued up to its old trig point, from where I was able to gaze across to Llyn Trawsfynydd and the Rhinog mountains where I had walked eight months previously.

 South-west of where I stood could be seen my next objective, which was the large lake Llyn Gelli-Gain that nestled in a hollow surrounded by a ring of hills.
 The way was again pathless, very steep at first and then quite overgrown as a wide valley was approached.
 Here I hoped to stop for lunch, but the first little streams were dry while what might once have been elongated pools in the lowest part were now swamps with floating oval leaves of Potomageton pondweed, though eventually I found enough running water to fill my billycan.